Liam Kerrigan

-Liam Thomas Kerrigan (born 9 May 2000) is an Irish professional footballer who plays as a forward for Italian club Ternana.
+Liam Thomas Kerrigan (born 9 May 2000) is an Irish professional footballer who plays as a forward for club AC Renate.

 Club career

 Tubbercurry, County Sligo native Kerrigan started his career with Sligo Rovers.
 After three years with UCD, he signed for Como in Serie B in July 2022.
 On 21 August 2022, Kerrigan made his league debut for the club and also scored his first goal for the club in a 2–2 draw away to Pisa.
 Kerrigan suffered a long term injury in September 2022, tearing his anterior cruciate ligament.
 He made his return on 13 August 2023, when he made his first appearance in just under a year by coming off the bench in a 1–0 loss away to Serie A side Lecce in the Coppa Italia.

 On 26 January 2024, Kerrigan moved on loan to Serie C club Novara until the end of the season.

 On 30 August 2024, Kerrigan signed for Belgian side Beveren on loan.

 On 21 August 2025, Kerrigan signed a two-year contract with Serie C side Ternana.
+He scored 4 goals in 20 appearances with Ternana, before departing the club at the end of the season after they entered bankruptcy, with the squad not paid several months of their wages.

+On 14 July 2026, Kerrigan signed a two-year contract with Serie C club Renate.

 Personal life

 His brother Sean Kerrigan is a professional footballer.
-The pair are first cousins with Johnny Kenny, who is also a professional footballer, playing for Scottish Premiership champions Celtic.
+The pair are first cousins of Johnny Kenny, who is also a professional footballer, playing for Scottish Premiership champions Celtic.